Elizabeth Xu: Early life and education

 Xu was born in China.
 Her mother was a math teacher and her father was an English professor.
 Xu earned a Bachelor of Science degree in space physics and Master of Science in environmental science from Peking University.
 Xu then earned a Master of Science degree in computer science and PhD in atmospheric science from University of Nevada, Reno.
 Xu earned an MBA from the Stanford Graduate School of Business.

 Career

-Xu was briefly the Chief Technology Officer for CP Group, and the CEO of CP R&D, helping the Digital Transformation for a few hundred subsidiaries with combined revenue of $45 Billion and 350,000 employees globally.
+Xu was the Chief Technology Officer for CP Group, and the CEO of CP R&D, helping the Digital Transformation for a few hundred subsidiaries with combined revenue of $100 Billion and 450,000 employees globally.
 She was the CTO and SVP at BMC Software.
-Xu was also the Group VP Engineering at Acxiom, SVP at Rearden Commerce and Vitria Technology.
+Dr. Xu was also the Group VP Engineering at Acxiom, SVP at Rearden Commerce and Vitria Technology.
 She also held management positions at IBM.

 Xu is an author of Myths of the Promotion: 10 Steps to a Successful Career, lecturer at Stanford University.

 Xu is a co-inventor and patent owner in Architecture for web-based on-line-off-line digital certificate authority.